JuliaGizmos/WebIO.jl/README.md

 WebIO.render
 ------------

 WebIO exports `WebIO.render` generic function which can be extended to define how to render something into WebIO's DOM.
 Think of it as a better version of `show(io::IO, m::MIME"text/html", x)`.
+Whenever an object is used as an argument to `Node`, this `render` function will be called to create the `Node` object to display.

 For example, a TodoItem type like: